sg-developer-portal/TechBiz-Documentation-Clone/create_system.md

 # Create system
-To subscribe to Singapore Government Tech Stack (SGTS) products via the TechBiz portal, agencies need to follow the onboarding process.
+To subscribe to Singapore Government Tech Stack (SGTS) products via the TechBiz portal, agencies need to onboard their system to TechBiz.

-The onboarding process involves:

-- Request to create a system

-- Obtain approval

-- Configure products

 **What is a system?**